NESII/MAPLWrapper/README.md

 # Usage

-To use the wrapper add a component to a NUOPC driver by calling NUOPC\_DriverAddComp using the wrapper SetServices and then call init\_wrapper on the returned ESMF\_GridComp with a name, the root MAPL SetServices, and the CAP.rc for the MAPL instance.
+All that's needed to make a MAPL component NUOPC-compatible using this wrapper is a build of the wrapper and the root component's SetService routine.
+Then, the wrapper is initialized as a NUOPC model component using NUOPC\_DriverAddComp or similar routine, and the resulting ESMF\_GridComp is initialized with a MAPL CAP.rc file, the MAPL component's SetServices, and a name with a call to "init_wrapper".

 ```
 call NUOPC_DriverAddComp(driver, "agcm", wrapper_ss, comp = agcm,